Appeals FAQs

 Please note: As we are not trained lawyers, SENDIAS Advisers fall under the 11(5) type of representative in Tribunal law known as ‘representative who is not legally trained’.
 Under this sort of representation, we do not share our own thoughts but are there to ‘hold your hand’ and ensure your voice is heard where appropriate.

-Even if we have agreed to support you at a hearing, please leave the Representative and advocate sections blank on the appeal form (SEND35 or 35a).
+Even if we have agreed to support you at a hearing, please leave the Representative and Advocate sections blank on the appeal form (SEND35 or 35a).
 You will need to complete an attendance form (SEND 11, which will be in your pack) further on in the appeal process, with the adviser’s name, IF it has been agreed and the Advisor has confirmed they are available that day/time.

 What are the benefits of having a ‘on the papers’ hearing?